 Addiction isn’t something one can control on their own without addiction rehab programs.
 Addiction is a chronic disease that requires some level of maintenance to prevent relapse.
 Call us today at 866.957.7885 to learn more about addiction counseling.

-Understanding the Brain and Addiction
+Understanding The Brain and Addiction

 Addiction isn’t necessarily a substance problem, but rather a cognitive dopamine regulation malfunction.
 Dopamine is a pleasurable chemical the brain creates to ensure the repetition of certain, rewarding activities.
 Those who develop an addiction can’t properly shut down dopamine flow.
 Often receiving an excess flood of dopamine, their actions quickly become a desperate search for euphoria.